mod-prashant/Blog-preview-card/README.md

 - Semantic HTML5 markup
 - CSS custom properties
-- Flexbox
+- CSS Grid

 ### What I learned

-During this project, I refined my skills in using CSS Flexbox for creating responsive layouts and gained a deeper understanding of applying CSS custom properties effectively.
+During this project, I refined my skills in using CSS Grid for creating responsive layouts and gained a deeper understanding of applying CSS custom properties effectively.

 ### Continued development